Hi! I'm Amelia.

 That’s the journey I take you on in my coaching programs so that you can unlearn the rules and messages that were never going to lead you to what you truly want in order to reconnect with what you truly need to enjoy the life you have now - even when life throws you curveballs.

 When I experienced burnout, I felt alone and ashamed.
 I also felt gaslit by the doctors who made me feel like my physical symptoms were all in my head.
 I don’t want anyone to ever feel that way.
-If any of my story and approach resonates with you - let’s connect!

 My Experience + Certifications

 I've spent the past two decades continuing to expand my understanding of how the body and mind work and learning how to problem-solve in a holistic way.
 When you work with me, you get all this knowledge boiled down into one simple step at at time.
+I've gone down all of these rabbit holes so that you don't have to.

 Wheaton College - BA in biology (2009)